A Comprehensive Guide to Account and Service Mapping

 Left-Side Accounts (PSA):

-• Accounts can be searched by name, and hovering over them reveals the PSA Id, a unique identifier.
+- Accounts can be searched by name, and hovering over them reveals the PSA Id, a unique ID to help you know which account is which from your PSA.

-• Updates or modifications to account names in your PSA won't affect mappings in Synthesize, as we use the PSA ID for mapping.
+- Updates to account names in your PSA won't affect mappings in Reconcile™, as we use the PSA ID for mapping.

 Right-Side Accounts (Vendor):

-• During initial configuration, accounts from your vendor are automatically mapped to your PSA if there's an exact match.
+- During the initial setup, accounts from your vendor are automatically mapped to your PSA if there's an exact match of names between them.

-• Automatic mapping doesn't occur after the initial configuration, allowing intentional skipping of certain accounts for usage synchronization.
+- Automatic mapping doesn't occur after the initial setup, allowing intentional skipping of certain accounts for usage synchronization.

 New Account Mapping

-Automatic mapping doesn't happen after the initial configuration, enabling intentional exclusion of specific accounts for usage synchronization.
-Therefore, manual mapping of new accounts in Synthesize is necessary during onboarding or provisioning of a new account in your vendor.
+Automatic mapping doesn't happen after the initial configuration, so you can intentionally exclude specific accounts for usage synchronization.
+Therefore, manual mapping of new accounts in Reconcile™ is necessary during onboarding or creation of a new account in your vendor.

-1. When onboarding a new account within your vendor, configure the integration in Synthesize.
+- When onboarding a new account within your vendor, sync the integration in Reconcile™.

 Do You Support Many-to-Many Account Mapping?